Garfield County Master Gardeners

 Garfield County Fair

-The Garfield County Fair is held the second full weekend after Labor Day in September.
+The Garfield County Fair will be held September 16-18, 2022.
 Master Gardeners will be on hand to answer gardening questions while you tour the various exhibits and enjoy the fair.

 Working with Youth